 - the least an employer must do to show commitment to workplace gender equality and diversity.

-To learn more about minimum standards, please visit How do I meet the minimum standards?
+To learn more about minimum standards, please visit What are the minimum standards for organisations with over 500 employees?

 What are gender equality indicators?